 While most garden centers or bird supply stores will have a limited selection of fountains suitable for bird bath use, a greater variety of sizes and designs can be found online.

-The price of fountains ranges from $100 to $500 (USD) and higher depending on the fountain's size, style, materials and intricacy.
-Since fountains can be very heavy, be sure to include shipping costs to determine the total price, and investigate warranty and guarantee offers that may be necessary if the fountain does not function correctly.
+The price of fountains ranges from $100 to $500 (USD) and higher depending on the fountain's size, style, materials, and intricacy.
+Since fountains can be very heavy, be sure to include shipping costs to determine the total price, and investigate warranty and guarantee offers that may be necessary if the fountain is damaged or does not function correctly.

 Caring for a Fountain

-A bird bath fountain can be a delightful addition to any bird garden, and the gentle splashing of water will not only attract more thirsty and curious birds, but will add more relaxation to any birder's backyard.
+A birdbath fountain can be a delightful addition to any garden, and the gentle splashing of water will not only attract more thirsty and curious birds, but will add more relaxation to any birder's yard.